University of Illinois Chicago College of Pharmacy: History

-Established in 1859, the UIC College of Pharmacy stands as the oldest academic unit of the University of Illinois.
+Established in 1859, the UIC Retzky College of Pharmacy stands as the oldest academic unit of the University of Illinois.

 At the sixth annual meeting of the American Pharmacists Association, four Chicago druggists were elected to membership in the society.
 Upon returning to Chicago, two of those men, Edwin Gale and James D. Paine, began a movement for a formal school of pharmacy.
 Along with S.S.
 Bliss, J.H.
 Read, E.H.
-Sargent and F. Scammon, all prominent druggists, collaborated to form an organization that would become the College's foundation.
+Sargent, and F. Scammon, all prominent druggists, collaborated to form an organization that would become the College's foundation.
 Incidentally, the group also served as the first organized society of druggists in the state.

-Shortly thereafter, a formal movement towards establishing a school of pharmacy was begun, and the Chicago College of Pharmacy was born.
-On September 12, 1859, the charter signed by the original founders of the institution was notarized, officially establishing Illinois' first school of pharmacy and the sixth school of pharmacy in the nation.
-Scammon was elected chairman and Sargent was appointed to the College's board of trustees.
+Shortly thereafter, a formal movement to establish a school of pharmacy began, and the Chicago College of Pharmacy was founded.
+On September 12, 1859, the charter signed by the founders of the institution was notarized, officially establishing Illinois' first school of pharmacy and the sixth school of pharmacy in the nation.
+Scammon was elected chairman, and Sargent was appointed to the College's board of trustees.
 Its first complete course was delivered in the winter of 1859, and 1861 marked its first graduating class of two students.

-On Sunday, October 8, 1871, at 9:40pm., a fire alarm was sounded in a Chicago pharmacy, the alert of the Great Chicago Fire.
+On Sunday, October 8, 1871, at 9:40 p.m., a fire alarm was sounded in a Chicago pharmacy, the alert of the Great Chicago Fire.
 Lasting two days, the fire's wrath ravaged 34 city blocks and destroyed nearly 20,000 buildings, including the Chicago College of Pharmacy.
 Corresponding College Secretary and alumnus Albert Ebert began rallying support from colleagues around the world to help rebuild the College and restock its bookshelves and laboratories.
 Its reopening heralded a class of 37 students in the fall semester of 1872.

 The years that followed were crucial for both the College and the pharmacy profession.
 Concerns surrounding the safety and ethics of pharmacy practice emerged.
 Nationwide efforts sprang forth to develop laws regulating the profession.
 By 1880, the College had been instrumental in forming the Illinois Pharmaceutical Association (now known as the Illinois Pharmacists Association).
-A year later, the Pharmacy Law of 1881 was passed, mandating education requirements for the practice of pharmacy in Illinois and assigning supervision of the professional to state agencies.
+A year later, the Pharmacy Law of 1881 was passed, mandating education requirements for the practice of pharmacy in Illinois and assigning supervision of the profession to state agencies.
 Candidates were required to pass an examination given by the State Board of Health.
 The law also required pharmacists to pay a $2 annual licensing fee.

 In 1895, the state legislature amended the original charter for the University of Illinois, allowing the location of professional departments of law, medicine, dentistry, and pharmacy outside of Champaign County.
-On December 10, 1895, the proposal to acquire the Chicago College of Pharmacy came before the university's board of trustees.
+On December 10, 1895, the proposal to acquire the Chicago College of Pharmacy was presented to the university's board of trustees.
 On May 1, 1896, the College formally united with the University of Illinois, creating the University of Illinois School of Pharmacy.